azer/prova-retired/README.md

 ## Features

 - No configuration needed.
-All NodeJS source code gets built with [OneJS](http://github.com/azer/onejs).
+It compiles your source code for browsers automatically with [OneJS](http://github.com/azer/onejs)
 - NodeJS and browsers supported.
 All you need is to pass `-b` parameter.
 - Keep the browsers open, your tests will be run on any code change automatically.
 - Headless testing with PhantomJS with `-bv` parameter.